In This Article

 Whether they admit it or not, all married couples fight.
-Knowing how to fight fair in marriage is the key to whether or not you will have a successful, long-term marriage.
-Fighting fairly with respect for each other is a critical marital skill you must learn if you want your love to last.
+Knowing how to fight fair in marriage is the key to whether you will have a successful, long-term marriage.
+Arguing fairly with respect for each other is a critical marital skill you must learn if you want your love to last.
 The way you fight often tells psychologists more than what you fight about.
-If done correctly, conflict and healthy, fair fighting can strengthen your marriage.
+Learning how to communicate your feelings in the midst of a heated discussion can make or break your relationship.
+Being passive-aggressive or overly vocal in your response will only lead to bigger arguments, negative feelings, and eventually, separate lives.
+But if done correctly, conflict and healthy, fair fighting can strengthen your marriage.

 Tools You Need to Fight Fair in Marriage